 On a personal level, food in security poses a risk factor for chronic physical and mental illness, decreased academic achievement, diminished earning capacity, and financial distress.
-On a national level, food in security leads to an increase in healthcare expenses and reduces productivity.
+On a national level, food insecurity leads to an increase in healthcare expenses and reduces productivity.

 Likewise, ongoing food insecurity causes a deterioration of mental health, psychological distress, depression, and anxiety.
 Moreover, children from food-insecure families often lack access to medical care.
 An inadequate diet causes cognitive damage that affects children's learning, memory, thinking skills, and overall damage to wellbeing.
-Poor nutrition during critical periods of the development of a fetus or young child can cause developmental delays, which may be apparent and increases the likelihood of poor academic achievement and dropping out of educational frameworks early.
+Poor nutrition during critical periods of the development of a fetus or young child can cause developmental delays, which may be apparent among preschool and kindergarten-aged children.
+Food insecurity impairs concentration in school and increases the likelihood of poor academic achievement and dropping out of educational frameworks early.
 Compared to children growing up in families with food security, these children may suffer from low psychosocial functioning, and exhibit symptoms such as aggression, hyperactivity, or apathy 41.